Get the FREE one-click dictionary software for Windows

 Derived forms: brings, brought, bringing

-Type of: alter, attract, carry, cause, change, channel, channelise [Brit], channelize, create, draw, draw in, get, have, induce, make, modify, pull, pull in, stimulate, transfer, transmit, transport
+Type of: alter, attract, carry, cause, change, channel, channelise [Brit], channelize, create, draw, draw in, get, have, induce, make, modify, pull, pull in, sell, stimulate, transfer, transmit, transport